 In short, bitters are an infusion of various barks, roots, herbs, spices, fruits and botanicals preserved in grain alcohol.

-Bitters were originally developed as patent medicines, but are now sold today as cocktail flavorings, apéritifs (taken before a meal) and digestifs (taken after a meal) .
+Bitters were originally developed as patent medicines, but are now sold today as flavorings for mostly commonly, cocktails, but they are also widely used in cooking and baking as well.
 They can be traced back to the time of ancient Egypt, but were not introduced into American culture until the early 19th century.

-The alcohol in bitters sole function is as a solvent for extracts as well as a preservative, and the alcohol strength varies widely across different brands and styles.
-Bitters are what is considered to be non-potable alcohol; which means you can’t just drink it, as it’s too concentrated - much like an extract or flavoring.
+The alcohol in bitters sole function is as a solvent for extracts as well as a preservative.
+The alcohol strength varies widely across different brands and styles.
+Bitters are what is considered to be non-potable alcohol; which means you can’t just drink it, as it’s too concentrated - much like Vanilla extract.

-Bitters are meant to be added to a drink (or even a recipe) in the same way vanilla extract would be added to a cake recipe, it’s purpose is to add additional flavor notes and complexity to the final product.
+Bitters are meant to be added to a drink, or food recipe in the same way vanilla extract would be added to a cake recipe, it’s purpose is to add additional flavor notes and complexity to the final product.